asyylz/Final_Project/README.md

                 </li><br>
                 <li>
                     <p>Once the containers are up and running, you can verify that the WorksheetGeneratorApp database has been created inside the container.
-                    To do this, enter the running container and execute a command that checks the list of databases.</p>
+                    To do this, execute the following command.
+This will open an interactive shell inside the container.</p>
 <pre><code>docker exec -it wgapp-database-container bash</code></pre>
                 </li><br>
                 <li>
-                    <p>This will open an interactive shell inside the container.
-Now, run the following command to list all databases:</p>
+                    <p> Now, you are inside the container.
+Run the following command to list all databases:</p>
 <pre><code>/opt/mssql-tools18/bin/sqlcmd -S localhost -U SA -P "${SQLSERVER_PASSWORD}" -Q "SELECT name FROM sys.databases" -C</code></pre>
                 </li><br>
                 <p>You should see a list of databases, and WorksheetGeneratorApp should be present in the list of databases.</p>